 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 This list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting or diarrhea.

 Anyone can have mild to severe symptoms.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

-In addition, Larimer County Public Health provides drive-thru testing on Tuesdays and Fridays.
-Registration and screening are required.
+In addition, Larimer County has multiple testing sites available in the community.
 Learn more about Larimer County Public Health testing.

 We are receiving requests from students for blood testing to see if they have antibodies against SARS-CoV-2, the virus that causes COVID-19.
 This is also called serological testing.

 The CDC has provided new interim guidance on the use of SARS-CoV-2 antibody testing in the clinical setting.
 After reading these guidelines, if you have any questions about whether the testing is indicated for you, please call the CSU Health Network.

 Please note, we do not know yet if having antibodies to the virus that causes COVID-19 can protect someone from getting infected again or, if they do, how long this protection might last.
 Regardless of results, you should still take measures to protect yourself and others